 Setting up a proxy in KDE

-Comments: 0
+Comments: 1

 KDE, short for K Desktop Environment, is a Linux desktop environment that provides a graphical user interface shell.
-Configuring a proxy in KDE can be done either through the system interface or via the terminal.
+Configuring a private proxy in KDE can be done either through the system interface or via the terminal.
 This enables you to route your Internet traffic, bypass regional restrictions, change your IP address to access blocked platforms, and surf the web anonymously.

 Step-by-step guide on how to set up a proxy in KDE